ishitamisra/multithreaded_search_engine/README.md

   score vector, so this parallelizes cleanly); the HTTP server hands each connection to a thread pool.

-## What's intentionally not implemented

-Level 7 ("Advanced functionality") lists several stretch goals beyond what a from-scratch course project needs to demonstrate the core pipeline.
-Implemented: snippets (7.3), anchor-text-aware link/title signals feeding the ranker (7.4), and PageRank (7.5). **Not** implemented, as a deliberate scope decision:
+## Advanced Functionality / Add-ons

 - **7.1/7.2 Gradient descent / ML ranking** -- would need a labeled
-  training set that doesn't exist for a from-scratch demo corpus;
+  training set that doesn't exist for a from-scratch demo corpus.
-  `ranker.h`'s linear combination of signals is the classical alternative and is where a learned model would plug in.
 - **7.6 Distributed crawling/indexing/query** -- this codebase
-  parallelizes with threads on one machine; sharding across machines is a substantial distributed-systems project on its own.
+  parallelizes with threads on a single machine.
-- **7.7 PDF indexing** -- `indexer.h` only handles plain text and HTML;
+- **7.7 PDF indexing** -- `indexer.h` only handles plain text and HTML.
-  extending it means adding a PDF-to-text extraction step ahead of tokenization (e.g. shelling out to `pdftotext`).
+  Extending it means adding a PDF-to-text extraction step ahead of tokenization (e.g. shelling out to `pdftotext`).

 ## Testing